 Highlights: Independent, Humorous, Gentle.

-Despite their regal-like appearance, the Afghan Hound can be a little silly at times.
+Despite their regal-like appearance, the Afghan Hound can be a little silly most of the time.
 However, their independent nature can make them aloof with people.
 Consequently, this has created the misconception of a low intelligence dog.

-But if you’re looking for a hypoallergenic dog to show off to your friends and family, the Afghan will do the trick.
-They’re as good of an icebreaker as they are dogs.
+But if you’re looking for a hypoallergenic dog to show off to your friends and family, the Afghan Hound will do the trick.
+They’re as good of a conversation starter as dogs can be.

 2. Irish Water Spaniel